Labels consist of small bits of paper that provide information about an object. In fact, this article portrays how to print Avery labels from Excel.

 Furthermore, you can also print Avery 5160 Labels by following this linked article.

-Read More: How to Create Labels in Word from Excel List (Step-by-Step Guideline)
+Read More: How to Print Address Labels in Excel

 If you have data spanning only one column, then you can print labels without Word.
 It’s a simple process, so, just follow along.

 Suppose we have the following dataset in the B4:B13 cells with only one column showing the Address.

 Step 01: Make a Copy of the Dataset

 - Firstly, copy the dataset and paste it into a new worksheet.

 📄 Note: You need to paste the data in the first column starting from the A1 cell and remove any column headers.

 - Secondly, go to the Developer > Visual Basic.

 - Next, insert a Module where you’ll paste the VBA code.